freenet/web/hugo-site/content/news/small-world-networks.md

 Let's explore these remarkable networks through interactive visualizations that demonstrate their key properties.

-## Link Distribution

-First, let's examine the distribution of connections in a small world network.
-The visualization below shows how connections are primarily short-range (between nearby nodes), with strategically placed long-range connections that create "shortcuts" through the network:

-{{< small-world-dist >}}

-The histogram on the right quantifies this distribution - showing a high concentration of short-range links that rapidly falls off for longer distances.
-This characteristic pattern is what gives small world networks their efficient routing properties while maintaining local clustering.

 ## Greedy Routing

 One key feature of small world networks is that they support efficient "greedy" routing - where messages are passed to whichever neighbor is closest to the final destination: